gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 The R^2 value is used frequently, though often incorrectly, in forecasting.
 The value of R^2 will never decrease when adding an extra predictor to the model and this can lead to overfitting.
 There are no set rules for what is a good R^2 value, and typical values of R^2 depend on the type of data used.
 Validating a model's forecasting performance on the test data is much better than measuring the R^2 value on the training data.
+#### Standard error of the regression
+Another measure of how well the model has fitted the data is the standard deviation of the residuals, which is often known as the residual standard error.